-Importantly, think through the strategies you employed to achieve your past results, and whether you should use the same strategies to grow.
+Importantly, think through the strategies you employed in your food business plan to achieve your past results, and whether you should use the same strategies to grow.

 In the management section, list the bios of the key members of your team.
-If investors or lenders read your plan, they’ll want confidence your pizza shop is led by the right people.
+If investors or lenders read your pizza business plan, they’ll want confidence that your pizza shop is led by the right people.
 Discuss your team’s achievements to date.

 Also, if you plan to expand and hire new employees, discuss the key employees you must hire and the ideal characteristics of each.

-Your executive summary sums up your entire plan.
+Your executive summary sums up your entire business plan.
 It should provide highlights from each key area of your plan.
-For example, while in your marketing plan, you might include three paragraphs describing your top promotional methods, in your executive summary, you’ll include just one line saying “X, Y and Z are the three promotional methods we will employ.”
+For example, while in your marketing plan for a pizza shop, you might include three paragraphs describing your top promotional methods, in your executive summary, you’ll include just one line saying “X, Y and Z are the three promotional methods we will employ.”

 In addition to summarizing your key sections, your executive summary should answer a critical question of investors and lenders.
 That question is “why are you uniquely qualified to succeed.”

 While your answers will vary, here are many ways in which your pizza shop could be uniquely qualified to succeed: